-The mining method and extraction of coal will use room and pillar mining.
-For the Blue Seam no secondary or retreat mining is planned, and subsidence will not occur, thus, no impacts to surface water resources or groundwater wells in the area of mining is anticipated.
 For mining in the Apache or Allen Seams where secondary coal recover may occur, the area overlying the mine workings has the potential to subside.
 The maximum extent of subsidence fracturing with increased vertical transmissivity is projected to extend 195 feet above the top of the highest mined coal.
 A minimum thickness of 450 feet of overburden lies between the top of the Apache Seam and the base of area drainages.
 The zone of increased vertical transmissivity is not expected to impact surface water.
 A zone of continuous deformation will be present from about 195 feet above the coal to 50 feet below ground surface.
-No hydrologic impacts or only temporary minor changes in water level are expected to occur in the continuous zone.
-No flow or water quality impacts are expected to occur to surface water including springs and seeps due to subsidence from mining in the Allen and Apache Seams.
+No hydrologic impacts or only temporary minor changes in water level are expected to occur to surface water including springs and seeps due to subsidence from mining in the Allen, and Apache Seams.

 Well records from CDWR indicate that there are 19 permitted wells in the Raton Formation within a one mile radius of the permit boundary.
 The wells vary in depth from 30 to 750 feet and have completion water levels ranging from 5 to 598 feet bgs.
 A study by Watts (reference 2006b in exhibit 8(4)) evaluated the potential for groundwater pumping from coal seams in Las Animas County to impact water levels in wells that are used for water supply.
-He noted that because the permeability of stratified sedimentary rocks generally is greater parallel to bedding than across bedding, the drawdown of water levels in coal seams would have the greatest potential for interfering with nearby watersupply wells in areas where there is little vertical separation between the coal seam and the well production intervals.
+He noted that because the permeability of stratified sedimentary rocks generally is greater parallel to bedding than across bedding, the drawdown of water levels in coal seams would have the greatest potential for interfering with nearby water-supply wells in areas where there is little vertical separation between the coal seam and the well production intervals.
 The analysis assumed that a vertical separation of 100 feet between coal seam and water supply wells would be protective of water supplies, but it was careful to note that the required separation would depend on local geologic conditions.
 Mining related subsidence will increase vertical permeability for up to 195 feet above the highest mined coal.
 Wells that produce from 100 feet or higher above the zone of increased vertical permeability are not likely to be adversely impacted by mining.